 If there is any dispute, the final decision about what to do with the experts’ report lies with Judge Masipa.

 Pistorius, 27, is on trial over the killing of his girlfriend Reeva Steenkamp last year.
 He admits shooting her but says he thought there was an intruder in his house.
 He has pleaded not guilty.

 The athlete’s defense team is trying to show that Pistorius made a genuine mistake and responded reasonably on the night he shot Steenkamp, 29, a model and law school graduate.

-If the trial continues after the psychiatric evaluation, Judge Masipa must decide whether Pistorius genuinely made a mistake or whether he murdered Steenkamp intentionally.
+Judge Masipa must decide whether Pistorius genuinely made a mistake or whether he murdered Steenkamp intentionally.

 If she does not believe the athlete thought there was an intruder, she will find him guilty of murder and sentence him to at least 15 years in prison, and possibly life.

 South Africa does not have the death penalty.